AdobeDocs/target.en/help/flags/guides/sdk-releases/android/android-extension-integration-guide.md

 1. Select the box icon under the **Install** column for your environment.
 1. In the **Mobile Install Instructions** dialog, copy the **Environment File ID**.

->[!IMPORTANT]
->
->In the **staging** environment, prefix the environment file ID with `staging/` — that is, use `staging/<environmentId>`.
-In **production**, use the environment file ID directly.

-## Add Experience Rollout extension to your app {#add-to-app}
+## Add Flags extension to your app {#add-to-app}

 ### Add dependencies {#add-dependencies}

 Add the Mobile SDK dependencies to your project.
-The Experience Rollout extension requires Mobile Core and the Edge-related extensions listed below.
+The Flags extension requires Mobile Core and the Edge-related extensions listed below.

 #### Using Gradle with BOM (Recommended) {#gradle-bom}